What is EPAT Radial Shockwave Therapy for Heel Pain and Other Musculoskelatal Conditions?

 If you have a Flexible Spending Account (FSA) through your employer, you can usually use FSA funds to pay for the EPAT procedure.
 This can be confirmed with your plan administrator.

-- Most studies recommend a series of three sessions over a 3 – 4 week period for plantar fasciitis ($420 total)
+- Most studies recommend a series of three – five sessions for best clinical outcomes.

 According to most studies, EPAT is successful about 70% of the time.
 Payment is due prior to the procedure being performed.